 The Science program consists of core courses in Earth/Space/Physical Science, Biology, Chemistry & Physics., as well as elective courses in Astronomy, Biotechnology/Forensics, Human Anatomy & Physiology Oceanography, and all five Advanced Placement Science courses offered by the College Board.
-The program also offers five STEM courses: Applied Science Research, a class in which students design and perform original research; Foundations of Health Science and Technology and Public Health, two classes from the Skills 21 program at EdAdvance in which students can develop valuable background for careers in health care through focused collaboration and use of technology in a blended learning environment; and Introduction to Engineering Design and Principles of Engineering, two courses from Project Lead the Way (PLTW) that offer students experience with engineering practices.
+The program also offers five STEM courses: Applied Science Research, a class in which students design and perform original research; Foundations of Health Science and Technology and Public Health, two classes from the Skills 21 program at EdAdvance in which students can develop valuable background for careers in health care through focused collaboration and use of technology in a blended learning environment.
 Students can also earn Science credit through the Greenery am Greenhouse Management courses.
 Most courses are offered at two or three different ability levels, and instruction is differentiated to meet the unique needs and interest of all students.
 The Science program is committed to providing students with rigorous preparation for further study and cultivation within them a critical scientific literacy.